rstanchevv/softuni-react-app/README.md

 # Roles

-Non-authenticated users can visit the application and are authorized to see:
+Non-authenticated users can visit the application and are authorized to see and use:

     * Register - allows the user to Register and perform authenticated operations afterwards
     * Login - allows the user to Login with an existing account and perform authenticated operations afterwards